jupyter-widgets/ipywidgets/README.md

 conda install -c conda-forge ipywidgets
 ```

-- With JupyterLab (note that it requires nodejs to be installed and that the package name is different):
+- Add ipywidgets to JupyterLab after installing with pip or conda (note that this requires nodejs to be installed and that the package name is different):

 ```